Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 Numeric nodes are exactly like tokens except how they start.

-They shall start with number character or dash character or period character.
+They shall start with numeral digits or dash character or period character.

-If start with dash character, there shall be only one dash character followed by number character.
+If start with dash character, there shall be only one dash character followed by numeral digits.

-If start with period character, there may be any number of consecutive period characters, followed by number character or dash character.
+If start with period character, there may be any number of consecutive period characters, followed by numeral digits or dash character.

-If start with period characters followed by dash character, there shall be only one dash character followed by number character.

-BNF for numeric nodes is as follows:
+If start with period characters followed by dash character, there shall be only one dash character followed by numeral digits for numeric nodes is as follows:

 ```
 <NumericStart>  ::=  [0-9]